heridev/smsforall-rails-api/README.md

 ```
 EDITOR=nvim rails credentials:edit
 ```
-You need to open the `.json` with your credentials in an editor or you can display them in the terminal, as you need to copy manually those values and include them in the encrypted credentials that your `EDITOR` just opened in the previous step.
+You need to open the `.json` with your credentials in an editor or display them in the terminal, as you need to copy those values manually and include them in the encrypted credentials that your `EDITOR` just opened in the previous step.

 And remember to update the `FIREBASE_PROJECT_ID` in the `.env` file as well
 ```